 Tourism in Doda District

 .
 Reushra is a majestic peak having a height of 11,000 feet.
 On one side is situated the sleepy valley of Jai and humming valley of Chinta while on other side is the hitherto unexplored region of Chiralla.
 Reushira peak is beset with ancient temple of Goddess Durga

 places which are a major attraction among the adventure tourists.
-Chinta Valley a picturesque valley located at a height of 6,500 ft.
+Chinta Valley, is a picturesque valley located at a height of 6,500 feet.
 It has thick coniferous forest on all sides and Chinta River flowing through it.
 Many scenic spots are situated around this place.

 connecting the District.
-These National Highways are NH-1A and NH-1 B. The general approach to the whole of the District is through road transport i.e. Taxi, Deluxe Buses etc. Road transport services are with no trouble available to reach District Head Quarter Doda and to other Tourist Spots of District Doda.
+These National Highways are NH-1A and NH-1 B. The general approach to the whole of the District is through road transport Taxi, Deluxe Buses etc. Road transport services are with no trouble available to reach District Head Quarter Doda and to other Tourist Spots of District Doda.
 Visitors coming from other parts of the country can also utilise the Flight or Train services up to Jammu